jefferyZhan/Griffon/README.md

 </div>

 Welcome to the official repository of the Griffon Series — including Griffon v1, v2, G, R, and the Vision-R1 reinforcement learning framework.
 Griffon begins with fine-grained perception and localization, achieving state-of-the-art performance in visual grounding and referring expression comprehension (REC) — rivaling expert-level object detection models.
 Beyond its visual strengths, Griffon also demonstrates impressive general-purpose question answering and the ability to identify relevant regions based on a given question to perform reasoning.

-This repository provides everything you need to get started with Griffon models: checkpoints, datasets, usage instructions, and the latest Vision-R1 training technique — a versatile solution to boost localization capabilities across different models.

 Griffon is continuously evolving to tackle increasingly complex vision-language tasks.
 We are actively maintaining and open-sourcing our progress.
 Feel free to follow the project and open an issue if you have questions or feedback!

 ---